Categories

 This post may contain affiliate links and we may earn a commission.
 Learn more

-Some have not only increased the cost, but decreased the number of channels at the same time, resulting in services that offer even less value than before.
-The Streaming Better price increase tracker monitors all live TV streaming cost increases to help consumers better understand the track record for the most popular live TV services.
-The goal is to not only make consumers aware of the current prices if signing up today, but also the price increase history of the services they are considering signing up with.
+The Streaming Better price increase tracker monitors all live TV streaming price increases to help consumers better understand the track record for the most popular services.
+The goal is not only to make consumers aware of the current prices before signing up, but also the price increase history of the services they are considering signing up to.

 Price increase summary